KipIngram/Enigma/README.md

 ./enigma -p 'plug config' -r 'rotor config' -u 'ukw/reflector config' -s 'start position' 'text'

+Available rotor and reflector choices appear in an array near the top of the Python file "enigma."

 Automated mode uses a variant of the actual German "per message start position" procedure.
 To send a message using auto mode, type

 ./enigma -a -s 'start' 'text'